redexp/simple-diff/README.md

 # Options

- * `idProp` - id property for all arrays items.
-Default value: `id`
+## `idProp: 'id' || '*'`

+Property name with unique value in it array.
+Default value is `id`.
+If your arrays do not have unique properties then you should set this option as `*` and lib will compare items one by one without trying to find moved items.

+## `idProps: {'path': 'propName' || '*'}`

- * `idProps` - hash where key is path to array and value is id property.
+Hash where key is path to array and value is id property.
 Path examples: `users.list`, `user.list.1.friends`, `users.list.*.friends`

+## `callback: function (event)`

- * `callback` - function which will be called for each event.
-Useful for memory management because in this case diff will not create array of all events.
+Function which will be called for each event.
+If callback is passed then lib will not create array of all changes.

+## `addEvent: 'add'`

- * `addEvent` - name of event when new property added to object.
-Default value: `add`
+Name of event when new property added to object.
+Default value is `add`

+## `changeEvent: 'change'`

- * `changeEvent` - name of event when property value changed.
-Default value: `change`
+Name of event when property value changed.
+Default value is `change`

+## `removeEvent: 'remove'`

- * `removeEvent` - name of event when property removed from object.
-Default value: `remove`
+Name of event when property removed from object.
+Default value is `remove`

+## `addItemEvent: 'add-item'`

- * `addItemEvent` - name of event when new item added to array.
-Default value: `add-item`
+Name of event when new item added to array.
+Default value is `add-item`

+## `removeItemEvent: 'remove-item'`

- * `removeItemEvent` - name of event when item removed from array.
-Default value: `remove-item`
+Name of event when item removed from array.
+Default value is `remove-item`

+## `moveItemEvent: 'move-item'`

- * `moveItemEvent` - name of event when item changed it index in array.
-Default value: `move-item`
+Name of event when item changed it index in array.
+Default value is `move-item`